milandekruijf/pandacss-preset-typography/README.md

 export default defineConfig({
   presets: [
     typographyPreset(),
-    // Re-add the panda preset if you want to keep
+    // Re-add the panda presets if you want to keep
     // the default keyframes, breakpoints, tokens
     // and textStyles provided by PandaCSS
-    "@pandacss/preset-panda",
+    "@pandacss/dev/presets",
   ],
 });
 ```